jbrry/multilingual-parsing/README.md

 ## Set up environment

-This project uses AllenNLP, which can be installed by:
+This project is developed in Python 3.6 and uses AllenNLP.
+Assuming you are using Anaconda:

+`cd multilingual_paring`
+`conda create -n multilingual_parsing python=3.6`
 `pip install allennlp`

 ## Obtain data